koriol/koriol.github.io/README.md

 ### Update the pull request when appropriate.
 The description is not static.
 When you first create a pull request, you may have a list of things you want to do before merging the code into the main branch.
 Make sure to always revisit the description and make sure it is accurate.

+## Verify the project board automation
+Go back to the project board by clicking the Projects tab at the top.
+Notice that a new card is in the In progress column.
+Click on it and it'll redirect to the pull request.